 By giving your proxy, you give someone else the right to vote your shares in accordance with your instructions.
-In this way, you assure that your vote will be counted even if you are unable to attend the Annual Meeting.
-In this case, we are asking you to give your proxy to Mr. John J. Gallagher III, our Executive Vice President and Chief Financial Officer, Mr. Curtis S. Shaw, our Executive Vice President, General Counsel and Corporate Secretary and Mr. Kevin J. Rogan, our Associate General Counsel and Assistant Secretary, collectively (the "Proxyholders") and each of them individually.
-If you give your proxy but do not include specific instructions on how to vote, the Proxyholders will vote your shares FOR the election of the Board's nominees and FOR the ratification of the appointment of the independent accountants.
+In this way, you assure that your vote will be counted even if you are unable to attend the Special Meeting.
+In this case, we are asking you to give your proxy to the Proxyholders and each of them individually.
+If you give your proxy but do not include specific instructions on how to vote, the Proxyholders will vote your shares FOR the election of the Board's nominees.

-How does the Board recommend I vote on the proposals?
+How does the Board recommend I vote on the proposal?